-Are you worried about where to from here in terms of your career?
+Do you wonder where to from here in terms of your career?

 Well you are not alone.
-The shift has already begun and the tech disruptors have arrived and started to shake things up already.
+The shift has already begun with tech disruption having arrived and started to shake things up already.

 With big players moving into the market such at Rate My Agent and Open Agent taking commission share and platforms like iBuyer cutting the agent out altogether, there is genuine cause for concern.

 Add to that more and more DIY sites that are taking market share, it’s no wonder career agents may be wondering what lies ahead.

 Many agents are already on the receiving end of this industry shake up.
 With the market dropping and competition for listings being fierce, commissions are taking a hit and many agents are finding themselves working twice as hard for half the income they were making 18 months ago.

 Veterans in the industry have seen many market cycles and are experienced at working through them, yet many have never dealt with this type of disruption before and are at a loss.

 Some are continuing with what they have always done in the current changing cycle, some are retiring, and some are moving into other areas of real estate altogether, including becoming a part time Property ‘Advisor’.